meteofrance/ai-lab-blog/README.md

 ## Some links

-- [Metwork Framework](http://metwork-framework.org): a fist major opensource contribution hosted in a dedicated github organization
+- [Metwork Framework](http://metwork-framework.org): a first major opensource contribution hosted in a dedicated github organization